 So, is there any downside to this?

-There is (some claim), but for me the advantages of a largely local diet outweigh the disadvantages, in most cases.
+There is (some claim), like the fact that in some places it’s hard to impossible to access local foods during some part of the year, but for me the advantages of a largely local diet outweigh the disadvantages.
 I think we should strive to eat as much as possible from local sources.
 This is possible in the DR, as our traditional diet largely consists of foods grown locally, and we even grow foods that do not normally grow in the tropics.
 I am also a huge fan of homemade options for industrial foods and ingredients (see our growing collection of recipes for seasonings and condiments), and growing at least some of my own food.

 I must admit to consuming foods that travel from afar from time to time, but the vast majority of our food comes from our own country (although not necessarily from within the 100 mile radius).